hazelcast/hazelcast-jet-reference-manual/docs/030_Hazelcast_Jet_101_-Word_Counting_Batch_Job/01_Modeling_Word_Count_in_terms_of_a_DAG.md

 The next step is parallelizing the accumulator vertex, but this is
-trickier: all occurences of the same word must go to the same accumulator.
+trickier: all occurences of the same word must go to the same processor.
 The input to the accumulator must be _partitioned by word_ so that each processor is responsible for a non-overlapping subset of the words.
 In Jet we'll use a _partitioned edge_ between the tokenizer and the accumulator: